-The management and staff of yourtown are appalled and deeply saddened by the nature and extent of the allegations and claims made.
-It goes against the ethos of this organisation and the hard work and compassion shown by hundreds of staff members and Brothers.
+The management and staff of yourtown are appalled by the nature and extent of the offences.
+It goes against the ethos of the organisation and the hard work and compassion shown by hundreds of staff for over 57 years.

-In 1961, the De La Salle Brothers established BoysTown Beaudesert, a residential school for disadvantaged boys.
+In 1961, the De La Salle Brothers established Boystown's inaugural site at Beaudesert, Queensland - a residential school for disadvantaged boys.
 The school operated for 40 years, closing in 2001 due to changes in Government policy regarding institutionalised child care.

 Does yourtown operate a residential school for boys?

-Did yourtown change its name to avoid being associated with BoysTown Beaudesert and the alleged claims?
+Did yourtown change its name to avoid being associated with Boystown Beaudesert and the De La Salle Brothers?

-No. Our change in identity is only about how we've evolved as an organisation over more than 55 years.
-The name ‘yourtown’ showcases the inclusive, energetic and national organisation we have become; after all, we don't just work with boys.
+No. Our change in identity is only about how we've evolved as an organisation.
+The change process was undertaken to ensure that the work we do today and will do in the future showcases the inclusive, energetic and national organisation we have become.
+It also reflects a fundamental Lasallian principle of association.

-No. The abuse claims relate to BoysTown Beaudesert and as such the De La Salle Brothers are responsible for any settlements.
+Any claims are the responsibility of the De La Salle Brothers.
 No yourtown supporter funds have been or will be used.

 How can you justify working for an organisation that appears to have a history of abuse?

 Whilst these claims are very concerning, Boystown Beaudesert did some very good work with close to 1,600 boys in the 40 years of its existence.
 Many former residents publicly and readily express their appreciation of their positive experiences at Boystown.

 Since 2002, Boystown (now yourtown) has operated independently of the Brothers incorporated under a Board of Directors.
 We work with tens of thousands of children, young people and families each year. yourtown helps young people find jobs, learn skills, become great parents and live safe, happy lives.
 Our services include Kids Helpline, training and employment programs, parent education and specialist family accommodation.